What are you looking to donate?

 During the COVID-19 pandemic, monetary donations and personal care items are preferred.
-Due to our purhcasing power with vendors, we can use monetary donations to purchase food at the best prices.
-But we still need personal care items: toilet paper, laundry detergent, dish soap, shampoo, body wash, toothpaste, toothbrushes and deodorant.
-Personal care items should be full-size rather than travel-size, and be full, unused products.
+Due to our purchasing power with vendors, we can use monetary donations to purchase food at the best prices.
+We are in need of personal-care items: toilet paper, laundry detergent, dish soap, shampoo, body wash, toothpaste, toothbrushes and deodorant.
+Personal-care items should be full-size rather than travel-size, and be full, unused products.

 If your car, truck, van or SUV is nearing its last lap, consider donating it to help serve local people in need.
 The Society of St. Vincent de Paul has a national program to accept donated vehicles.
 It’s easy and convenient, and the program includes towing service.
 Non-working vehicles are accepted.
 Proceeds from local donations are used to support the charitable work of St. Vincent de Paul here in Dane County.
 Your vehicle donation may be tax-deductible!
 Please call (800) 322-8284 (24 hours a day, 7 days a week) or click here for an online form to make arrangements to donate your vehicle.